Abbreviations : Report Help

 Barnacles, copepods, odonates, parasitoid wasps, pillworms, woodlice

-Realm Riboviria, phylum Negarnaviricota, subphylum Haploviricotina, class Monjiviricetes, order Mononegavirales.
-The single genus Peropuvirus includes 7 species
+Realm Riboviria, kingdom Orthornavirnae, phylum Negarnaviricota, subphylum Haploviricotina, class Monjiviricetes, order Mononegavirales.
+Genus Peropuvirus includes 6 species and genus Hexartovirus includes 2 species.

 Virions of Pteromalus puparum negative-strand RNA virus 1 (PpNSRV-1) are enveloped and spherical with a diameter of 100–130 nm (Figure 1.Artoviridae).
-Virion information is not available for other artoviruses, which are only known from genomic sequence data.
+Virion morphology and structure is not available for other artoviruses, which are only known from genomic sequence data.

 Figure 1.Artoviridae.
 Electron micrographs of purified PpNSRV-1 particles from follicular cells.
 (A) Electron micrographs of purified PpNSRV-1 virions.
 (B) and (C) are the magnification pictures.
 Red arrows indicate viral particles.
-From 28278298, figure S3.
+From (Wang et al., 2017), figure S3.

 Spherically shaped PpNSRV-1 particles are present in follicular cells of the ovaries of infected parasitoid wasps (Figure 1.Artoviridae).
 Similarly, virion-like particles stacked in intracellular vesicles have been observed in cells of the digestive tract.
-The spherical particles of PpNSRV-1 are similar to particles produced by nyamiviruses (Dietzgen et al., 2017, Wang et al., 2017).
+The spherical particles of PpNSRV-1 are similar to particles produced by nyamiviruses (Wang et al., 2017, Dietzgen et al., 2017).

 Artoviruses encode up to 5 structural proteins.
 Among them are the nucleocapsid protein (N), glycoprotein (G) and RNA-directed RNA polymerase (RdRP) domain-containing large protein (L) that are identified based on sequence similarity and structural properties shared with mononegavirus homologues.
-Functions of the other encoded proteins are largely unknown but may be those of matrix and polymerase cofactor proteins.
+The functions of the other encoded proteins are largely unknown and likely are those of matrix and polymerase cofactor proteins.

 The amino acid sequence of the PpNSRV-1 L protein is 26% identical to that of Midway virus (MIDWV, Nyamiviridae).
 The PpNSRV-1 ORF IV protein contains 7 potential O-linked and 4 potential N-linked glycosylation sites and 29 potential phosphorylation sites, suggesting that ORF IV may encode the viral glycoprotein G. The U1 protein is predicted to have 37 potential phosphorylation sites, whereas the U2 protein has 9 potential phosphorylation sites.
 The U3 protein contains 37 potential O-linked glycosylation sites.
 Thus, U3 may encode a glycosylated matrix protein M and U1 may encode the viral nucleoprotein N. Based on the conserved genomic organization of mononegaviruses, U2 is suggested to encode a phosphoprotein (P) (Wang et al., 2017).